notJust-dev/notjustdev/content/posts/2021-06-28-get-started-with-recoil-by-building-a-fantasy-app-in-react-native/index.md

 The filters will be implemented similarly, but here we will also have to change the state value when we select a filter.

-As we will be able to select multiple position, we will implement the position filter as an array of value, that will hold the selected positions.
+As we will be able to select multiple positions, we will implement the position filter as an array of values, that will hold the selected positions.

 ```js
 // atoms/Players.js